eduardz1/Master-Thesis/chapters/sota.typ

     circle((5.35, 1.1), radius: .05, fill: red, stroke: stroke-red)
     content((4.5, -0.5), [HDG])
   }),
   caption: [Comparison of degrees of freedom in a mesh with the FEM method, DG and HDG using the Lagrange basis function of order 1 for interpolation.
-In this case, given the low order, HDG introduces too many additional degrees of freedom to be advantageous. #context {
+In this case, given the low order, HDG introduces too many additional degrees of freedom to be advantageous.]
-      if state("image-outline") == none { linebreak(justify: true) }
+    + context {
-    }
+      if state("image-outline").get() == none { linebreak(justify: true) }
-  ],
+    },
 ) <fem-dg-hdg>

 The @HDG method works with the first-order formulation, therefore, in the context of acoustic wave propagation, considering a domain $Omega in RR^2$ with boundary $Gamma$, @acoustic-wave-equation is rewritten in terms of the scalar pressure field $p : Omega -> CC$ and the vectorial velocity $bold(v) : Omega -> CC^"dim"$.
 Following #cite(<x-AdjointHDG>, form: "prose", supplement: [p.~3-4]), we obtain a system with the following equations: